GemCityTECH/gemcity.tech/site/_markdown/sponsorship.md

 #### Recognition includes:

-* Logo on the meetup page for all monthly events  and corresponding social media announcements (LinkedIn, Discord, etc…)
+* ‘Sponsored by’ wording in the description on the meetup page for all monthly events  and corresponding social media announcements (LinkedIn, Discord, etc…)
-* Medium logo on in-person event signage and welcome presentation
+* Logo on in-person event signage and welcome presentation
-* Medium logo and link added to our website’s Sponsors page along with a 100 word description.
+* Logo and link added to our website’s Sponsors page along with a 100 word description.
 * Social Media appreciation post at time of sponsorship.

+### MINI-CONFERENCE SPONSOR

+Cost: $250 per year
+Support deeper connection and learning at our most attended event

+#### Supports:

+* Snacks and beverages for the annual Mini-Conference
+* Operational costs of the annual Mini-Conference

+#### Recognition includes:

+* ‘Sponsored by’ wording in the description on the Mini-Conference meetup page and corresponding social media announcements (LinkedIn, Discord, etc…)
+* Logo on in-person Mini-Conference signage and welcome presentation
+* Logo and link added to our website’s Sponsors page along with a 100 word description.

 ### COMMUNITY SUPPORTER